[Federal Register: January 23, 2004 (Volume 69,

 Funding in such cases is normally provided one year at a time, with commitments beyond the first year subject to interim evaluations.
 Funding for successful proposals will be provided through specific agreements.
 The CCC, through FAS, will be kept informed of the implementation of approved projects through the requirement to provide quarterly progress reports and final performance reports.
 Changes in the original project time lines and adjustments within project budgets beyond a certain amount must be approved by FAS.
 Details are available in the 2004 Program Guidelines.

 III.
 Eligibility Information

 1. Eligible Applicants.
-Any United States private or government entity with a demonstrated role or interest in exporting U.S. agricultural commodities may apply to the program.
+Any United States private or Government entity with a demonstrated role or interest in exports of U.S. agricultural commodities or products may apply to the program.
 Government organizations consist of Federal, State, and local agencies.
-Private organizations include non-profit trade associations, universities, agricultural cooperatives, State regional trade groups, and profit- making entities.
+Private organizations include non-profit trade associations, universities, agricultural cooperatives, state regional trade groups, and profit-making entities and consulting businesses.

 IV.
 Application and Submission Information

-Applicants planning to use the UES Internet-based system must contact the FAS Marketing Operations Staff on (202) 720-4327 to obtain site access information including a user ID and password.
-The UES Internet-based application, including a Help file containing step-by- step instructions for its use, may be found at the following URL address: http://www.fas.usda.gov/cooperators.html.
+Applicants planning to use the on-line system must contact the Marketing Operations Staff at (202) 720-4327 to obtain site access information including a user of id and password.
+The Internet-based application, including step-by-step instructions for its use, is located at the following URL address: http://www.fas.usda.gov/cooperators.html.

 U.S. Postal Delivery: U.S. Department of Agriculture, Foreign Agricultural Service, Marketing Operations Staff, STOP 1042, 1400 Independence Ave., SW., Washington, DC 20250-1042.